Monte Carlo Simulation

 In this scenario, we create isolated bubbles that we want to test.
 We run a backtest for all PE’s between 0 and 10, and compare that to 10 and 20, 20 and 30, etc. all of the ways until we finish up at 90 to 100.
 These backtests are then plotted, and information based on the best and worst performing ranges is presented in line with a natural distribution curve.
 You can add any number of parameters to your screen and get the most applicable data for whatever you are trying to do.

 The Monte Carlo simulation is incredibly helpful – particularly for people who need to run multiple simulations at once to find their perfect investment.
 However, it isn’t a feature that is available to everyone.
-Running a Simulation is incredibly taxing on our servers, and because of this we are currently only allowing users with Institutional level access to use this feature.
+Running such a simulation is incredibly taxing on our servers, and because of this we are currently only allowing users with Institutional level access to use this feature.
 And though it’s called “institutional” we don’t require you to be a part of an investment institution.
 It’s simply a slightly more expensive level that unlocks many sophisticated features that can and will help speed up the time it takes to find, and pull the trigger on, new investments.